w-schwier/CV/README.md

 **The White Hart Inn** (June 2016 to March 2017)
 *Bartender and Maître D'*

-Gained confidence from dealing with a wide assortment of people on a consistent basis.

 **Schwier Farms Ltd** (June 2015 to November 2016)
 *Farmer and Head of IT*

-Improved my problem solving abilities by regularly encountering and overcoming obscure problems that required innovative and unconventional solutions.

 **Brewin Dolphin** (August 2015 to August 2015)
 *Work experience*